-Designing home accessibility, adaptability and visitability into neighborhoods will mean that children with disabilities can enjoy all the comforts of home, visit friends and loved ones in their own community, and stay with extended family wherever they travel.
+Designing home accessibility, adaptability and visitability into neighborhoods would mean that children and teens with disabilities can enjoy all the comforts of home, visit friends and loved ones in their own community, and stay with extended family wherever they travel.
+People with disabilities are not only guests, but hosts, and deserve barrier-free choices in housing.
+Smart choices in universal design and visitability could build communities where families are comfortable and safe throughout the lifespan of a couple, creating possibilities for those who want to retire and grow old in the same neighborhood where they raised their children.

-How could visiting relatives during holidays or vacations have been made easier through home accessibility, universal design or other accommodations for children and adults with disabilities or mobility issues?
+Visiting relatives during holidays or vacations could have been made easier through home accessibility, universal design or other accommodations for injured service members returning from war, veterans who have disabilities from previous conflicts, as well as for children and teens growing up with mobility issues or other physical challenges.

-Adaptable homes for children using wheelchairs need only simple modifications that could have been designed into their entire community through recommendations now made by accessible and visitable housing advocates and builders.
+Adaptable homes for children using wheelchairs need only simple modifications that could have been designed into their entire community through recommendations now made by advocates for accessible and visitable housing and forward-thinking builders.

 Families looking for a new home now have options where builders have made accessible or adaptable homes available.
 In some communities, there are now 'visitability' ordinances that require basic design planning to accommodate access.
 Going to a friend's house or spending the weekend with their favorite relative would be much simpler in those neighborhoods!

-Browse at your local bookstore, public library or online retailer for titles like Universal Design in Homes
+Browse at your local bookstore, public library or online retailer for titles like Universal Design in Homes, Libby and the Cape of Visitability or, Accessible Home Design.

 Easy Living Home.org